 The Council is assembled of engaged mental health ambassadors invited from various professions, skill sets, and world-wide locations.
-Council members charitably support the Small Grants Program, which funds new investigators and new ideas in global mental health research with one-year pilot grants.
-The first set of Small Grants Program recipients began their projects in Fall 2019.
-More information about the Small Grants Program can be found here.
+Council members charitably support the Council Grant Program, which funds new investigators and new ideas in global mental health research with one-year pilot grants.
+The first set of Council Grant Program recipients began their projects in Fall 2019.
+More information about the Council Grant Program can be found here.

 To learn more about the Council or express interest in joining the Council, please email [email protected].

 2020 Council for the Advancement of Global Mental Health Research Members

 Council Luncheon 2020